 My Mother's Corn Bread Dressing Recipe

 This corn bread dressing recipe is a family favorite.
-My family never, I mean never, never, will celebrate Thanksgiving or Christmas Holiday without making this dressing recipe to go alongside our honey baked ham, turkey or prime rib.
+My family never, I mean never, never, will celebrate Thanksgiving or Christmas Holiday without making this dressing recipe to go along with our honey baked ham, turkey or prime rib.

 I have visited many homes over the years, where the cooks prepares store bought stuffing straight from the box.
-In my opnion the boxed stuffing taste way too bland when compared to homemade dressing you cook at home from scratch.
+In my opinion the boxed stuffing taste way too bland when compared to homemade dressing you cook at home from scratch.

-It's time to cook homemade dressing, if you have ever felt guilt about serving your family story bough stuffing.
+It's time to cook homemade dressing, if you have ever felt guilt about serving your family story bought stuffing or boxed stuffing mix.

 - 2 cup self rising corn meal